John Malkovich

 In university John got sucked into theater

-John decided to stay in Chicago after receiving his biology diploma.
-Together with fellow actors, who just like him, had no drama training, Malkovich produced over 50 plays, where he took on the role of actor and director.
+After earning his biology degree, John decided to stay in Chicago.
+Together with fellow actors who, like him, had no formal drama training, Malkovich produced over 50 plays, taking on roles as both actor and director.
 He could be seen in various Chicago and New York stages for the next couple of years.

 Beginning of the acting career

-In 1982, Malkovich received an Obie Award (an annual award is given to off-Broadway theater artists) for his performance in True West.
+In 1982, Malkovich received an Obie Award (given annually to off-Broadway theater artists) for his performance in True West.
 Two years later he was invited to one of the Broadway theaters, where he performed in Death of a Salesman alongside already famous at the time Dustin Hoffman.

 John Malkovich and Dustin Hoffman